Day four

 Ancient Adventure maps

 Click or tap the icon for a day four pdf of the art guide that you can view online or print.
-The guide will lead you through creating an ancient and mysterious-looking map of your community and includes a daily learning objective, a supplies list, art project instructions with pictures, and questions to ask the kids while you're creating together.
+The guide will lead you through creating an ancient and mysterious-looking map of your community.

 Click or tap the video icon for a video demonstration of Ancient Adventure Maps.